telliott99/Ubuntu/ssh2.md

 >
 ```

-On the Ubuntu guest:
+On the Ubuntu guest, check the digest of the key in the file we just copied:

 ```
 te@te-VirtualBox:/etc/ssh$ ssh-keygen -l -f ~/.ssh/authorized_keys
 2048 SHA256:roDxC6dAH8uvVtHQq64+fZYYOrms1Ym34Eygb1ns12w telliott_admin@Toms-MacBook-Air.local (RSA)
 ```

-Check that against the source.
+Now, check that against the source.
 On the host:

 ```
 > ssh-keygen -l -f ~/.ssh/ubuntu_id_rsa.pub